 Also contains vitamin B2 and B3, folate, sodium, and zinc.

 This sharp (or extra-sharp) cheese originated in Great Britain in a village of the same name.
 Now, it’s the most popular cheese in the UK and the second most popular cheese in the states, behind mozzarella.
-This cheese can be a healthy choice.
-Avoid (at all costs) processed cheddar cheese products made with artificial preservatives and funky yellow coloring, which is certainly not real cheese.
+This cheese can be a healthy choice, as long as you avoid processed versions made with artificial preservatives.

-Real cheddar cheese is off-white, or a mild orange if spices are added, and aged for three to 18 months, depending on the variety.
+Real cheddar cheese is off-white or a mild orange if spices are added.
 Like other cheeses, cheddar boasts protein, vitamin A, a host of B vitamins, along with calcium for proper muscle and nerve function.

 Cheddar cheese can be used in a variety of recipes.
 It works well in quiches, risotto, baked breads, on sandwiches, and more.

 8% DV vitamin B12

 Also contains sodium, selenium, zinc, phosphorus, vitamin B6

 Feta cheese is a tangy delight made from sheep or goat’s milk (or often a combination of the two).
 Synonymous with Mediterranean flavors, it's versatile and good for you.